Measurement & Evaluation of HCC Systems

 • Part 3 (week 9-15): Non-linear and multilevel statistics (stats for “messy” HCC variables)

-To promote the safety of my family, and your safety (whom I also consider family), and to give everyone the flexibility to be as safe as possible, I will have an online meeting room open during every class for those who feel under the weather, are in quarantine, or are in any other way concerned about their health and safety.
-Since some people in class have unvaccinated children, I strongly prefer that you wear a KN95 mask (not just a cloth mask) and are vaccinated and boosted if you join the class in person.
+Those enrolled in remote sections of this course may join using Zoom.
+The Zoom link may also be used by anyone who feels under the weather, is in quarantine, or is in any other way concerned about their health and safety.
+Since some people in class have unvaccinated children, I strongly prefer that you are vaccinated and boosted if you join the class in person.
+Furthermore, if you have a cough or a runny nose, I strongly prefer that you wear a KN95 mask.
 The adoption of basic public health measures is entirely consistent with the exemplary role we embody as academics.
-This includes:

 Course structure